getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

 ### Prerequisite

-[Create and connect to a cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) with two or more segments.
+[Create and connect to a cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) with two or more nodes.

 ### PublicNet and ServiceNet

 Carina network traffic runs over two networks, PublicNet and ServiceNet.

-PublicNet connects segments to the public Internet.
-When you create a segment, it gets an IPv4 and IPv6 address from PublicNet by default.
-This is the address that the segment uses to communicate with the public Internet.
+PublicNet connects nodes to the public Internet.
+When you create a node, it gets an IPv4 and IPv6 address from PublicNet by default.
+This is the address that the node uses to communicate with the public Internet.

-ServiceNet connects segments to the internal, multi-tenant network within Carina.
-When you create a segment, it gets only an IPv4 address from ServiceNet by default.
-This is the address that the segment can use to communicate with other segments in Carina.
+ServiceNet connects nodes to the internal, multi-tenant network within Carina.
+When you create a node, it gets only an IPv4 address from ServiceNet by default.
+This is the address that the node can use to communicate with other nodes in Carina.

 When containers are run with default flags, they are exposed on both PublicNet and ServiceNet.
 That means your containers are accessible from the public Internet and the internal, multi-tenant network within Carina by default.